 Kensington Treaty: Germany and Great Britain celebrate a new beginning!

-strengthening European cooperation
+Strengthening European cooperation

-Both countries have agreed on a common military development of long -distance weapons and mutual assistance in the event of an attack.
+Both countries have agreed on joint military development of long-range weapons and mutual assistance in the event of an attack.
 In addition, a direct train connection between Germany and Great Britain is to be realized.
-According to a survey by the "British Foreign Policy Group" think tank, 62 percent of the British would like closer cooperation with the EU, a sign that the population is increasingly leaving Brexit behind.
+According to a survey by the British Foreign Policy Group think tank, 62 percent of Brits want closer cooperation with the EU, a sign that the population is increasingly putting Brexit behind them.

 A look into the future